 Behind the facade of a rather ordinary home in Southwest Michigan, lies an underground space brimming with unexpected sights that could provide the basis for countless stories.
 A box of witch heads sits next to a grinning jack-o-lantern.
 A skeleton attempts to climb out of a violin case while a toad tips his

 top hat to say "hello."
 This mysterious space is actually the basement studio of Scott Smith, creator, and mastermind of Rucus Studio.

-Even in the dead of winter, you can find Smith sketching or sculpting new works for the coming year.
-His shop is an organized sort of chaos; body parts clustered on the work table, bins overflowing with trims and found objects to be added to characters, and old fabrics somewhat sorted by colors.
+Just about any time of the year, you will find Scott sketching ideas for new pieces.
+Although the cast of characters may be different, the overriding theme of lighthearted fun will show through.
+His studio is an organized sort of chaos; body parts clustered on the work table, bins overflowing with trims and found objects, and old fabrics somewhat sorted by colors or season.
 It can be overwhelming for most, but he claims that being amongst all the materials helps to keep the ideas flowing.
-“I work slow and easily fall prey to getting caught up in the smallest of details.
-I enjoy the process of revealing the stories behind the characters and couldn't imagine working any other way."
+“I work slow and easily fall prey to losing myself in the smallest of details in hopes of revealing a character's story."